Aemilivs/2201-SAD-Bot-Trader/CONTRIB.md

 ## autopep8

+Autopep8 fixes most of the issues reported by `pylint API/`.

 Formatting all .py files in the API/ can be done via:
 ```bash
 find API/ -name '*.py*' -print0 | xargs -0 autopep8 --in-place --aggressive --aggressive